TopTenAIAgents.co.uk Logo TopTenAIAgents

 Challenges & Limitations

-• Vulnerable people: Mental health issues, financial hardship, safeguarding concerns—these need trained humans
+• Vulnerable customers: Mental health issues, financial hardship, safeguarding concerns.
+UK consumer protection rules are increasingly specific here.

 • Regulated advice: Financial advice, medical triage, legal guidance.
-These are too heavily regulated for AI to handle autonomously
+Too heavily regulated for autonomous AI handling.

 Top 5 AI Customer Support Platforms for UK Businesses